sumitvu/Python-Basics/README.md

-# python-3.5
+# Python Basics
-basic programs related to python for beginers
+Basic programs related to Python for beginers